The Beaver, Muskrat and Otter are the backbone of the trapper's harvest; Marten and Fisher are what help pay the cost of operation.

 I am well aware that many people don't approve of killing animals.
 That part bothers me too, but unfortunately it is necessary in order to derive commerce from the animal pelt.
 Fur is harvested in a sustainable way.

 We're just happy to share the wonderful beauty of nature.
-Since I first published this offer ,my health recently has prevented me from extensive trap line tours My grandson Lyle is doing most of the fur harvesting as we speak in 2019 He is able and willing to give you the same service as I would at a modest fee.
+Please Note Since I first published this offer, my recent advance in age to 80 & some normal health issues for that age have prevented me from extensive trap line tours.
+My grandson Lyle is doing all of the fur harvesting as we speak in 2023.
+Arangements can be made to accompany him as he carries on the trapping profession.
 Johnny

 It's a Bozak.The first snowmobile in the Loring area